 IGC’s adviser, Gaurav Narain, says that the second half of 2022 was particularly good for the Indian economy and its equity markets.
-He comments that, at a time when other global economies struggled, India’s domestic economy did very well and, while exports slowed, the domestic economy was exhibiting a sustained recovery and was able to take up the slack.
+At a time when other global economies struggled, India’s domestic economy did very well.
+Inevitably, exports slowed, but the domestic economy, which was exhibiting a sustained recovery, was able to take up the slack.
 Since the start of 2023, the market has experienced a correction.
 The catalyst for this appears to have been emerging concerns over corporate governance at the Adani Group (a major infrastructure investor in India whose interests span airports, roads, water management, power transmission data centres, solar manufacturing and much more).
-Some investors appear to have already been nervous of India’s higher valuations versus peers as well as growing pressures on exports which have continued to fall as the global economy slows, seemingly under the weight of rising interest rates.
-However, this might prove to be less of an issue given that developed market inflation has shown some signs of moderating.
+Some investors were already nervous of India’s higher valuations versus peers as well as growing pressures on exports which have continued to fall as the global economy slows under the weight of rising interest rates.
+However, perhaps this is less of an issue given that developed market inflation has shown some signs of moderating.

 Gaurav says that on almost all metrics, the outlook for the Indian economy is positive.
 He observes that growth forecasts for 2023 and 2024 remain strong although he acknowledges there is still risk around the degree to which export levels slow and what further impact this might have.

 Gaurav comments that government investment in infrastructure is really helping, with private sector investment following suit.
-As illustrated in Figure 1 above, confidence appears strong and, possibly reflecting this and the fact that there have been measures to clean up the banking sector, credit growth is also running at a clip (circa 16%).
-Gaurav says that all of this is translating into decent GDP growth.
-He also observes that investors had questioned how sustainable India’s post-COVID recovery would be, because the economy had been consolidating following the government’s reforms and there had been problems in the banking sector, too.
+As illustrated in Figure 1 above, confidence is strong and, reflecting this and the fact that the banking sector has been cleaned up, credit growth is also running at a clip (circa 16%), all of which is translating into decent GDP growth.
+Gaurav says that investors questioned how sustainable India’s post-COVID recovery would be, because the economy had been consolidating following the government’s reforms and there had been problems in the banking sector, too.
 However, growth is now coming through and Gaurav says that momentum is strong, aided by a good festival season.
-He highlights that SMEs that were at the sharper end of the slow-down are now turning around and real estate is also doing very well (in terms of sales volumes, Mumbai had the best year of sales in the last decade in 2022).
+SMEs that were at the sharper end of the slow-down are now turning around and real estate is also doing very well (in terms of sales volumes, Mumbai had the best year of sales in the last decade in 2022).

 Government focused on the jobs market

 Gaurav says that a key positive for the economy has been the government’s focus on getting the job market moving again.
 It is estimated that India needs to create around 10-12m jobs a year, for which it needs to boost the manufacturing sector and has been making investments (such as in the infrastructure programme, which Gaurav says is really helping to sort out bottlenecks).
-It also needs to put in place policies to get manufacturing going, Gaurav adds (think the “made in India” programme, discussed in our previous notes, which includes incentives such as lower taxes for domestic manufacturing and subsidies for capital expenditure).
-As we noted in our December 2021 note, the government’s budget appeared to set the tone for restoring growth in India, which appears to have come to pass.
+It also needs to put in place policies to get manufacturing going (think the “made in India” programme, discussed in our previous notes, which includes incentives such as lower taxes for domestic manufacturing and subsidies for capital expenditure).
+As we noted in our December 2021 note, the government’s budget set the tone for restoring growth in India, which has come to pass.

 Gaurav says that these measures are leading to incremental business growth and, at the same time, India is capturing business from China as companies attempt to broaden and strengthen their supply chains (an over-reliance on China was highlighted as a key weakness when the Chinese government implemented extensive lockdowns as part of its zero-COVID policy).
 Gaurav comments that these incremental gains have helped offset export losses elsewhere, although these gains have been more sector-specific, but he thinks that this trend still has a long way to run, arguing that India is a competitive place to do business with a typical labour cost around one-third of that of China’s.